duongnghiephuy/object-tracking-by-video/README.md

 Press "Enter" to resume.\

-## Object tracking by YOLOv3 deep learning detection and OpenCV tracker.
+## Single object tracking by YOLOv3 deep learning detection and OpenCV tracker.

 YOLOv3 was trained by Darknet team on COCO dataset. https://pjreddie.com/darknet/yolo/